kuhrusty/z15/CONTRIBUTING.md

 Note that, originally, I was using the MP3s from IELLO's download page, but I was having some weird problems related to seeking within the files.
-Once I switched to Ogg Vorbis, those problems went away, so be careful about using the alternate MP3s.
+Once I switched to Ogg Vorbis (ripped from the CD which came with the game), those problems went away, so be careful about using the alternate MP3s.

 To add a new soundtrack, I *think* this is what you have to do: